FelipeMarra/passt-on-mtg-jamendo-dataset/README.md

 # PaSST on the MTG-Jamendo Dataset
-This is a fork from the [MTG-Jamendo Dataset](https://github.com/MTG/mtg-jamendo-dataset) that aims on fine-tuning [PaSST](https://github.com/kkoutini/passt_hear21) on the it.
+This is a fork from the [MTG-Jamendo Dataset](https://github.com/MTG/mtg-jamendo-dataset) that aims on fine-tuning [PaSST](https://github.com/kkoutini/passt_hear21) on it.

 ## Preprocessing
 ### Converting the audios